 For hemp or CBD, our preferred vendor is the USPS, which has specified that plant material affirmed and designated as hemp is legal to mail.
 It’s important to include documentation with the sample for your own protection, as well as maintaining a chain of custody.
 For reference, here is the USPS Hemp Mailing Policy (begins at bottom of page 1).
 USPS parcels have free tracking services.

 If you are sending your sample First Class, Certified is the best for us as it checks the mail in at each point & best guarantees delivery, without requiring us to be at the door at the time of delivery for the signature.
-If you ship Retail Ground, please select the NO SIGNATURE REQUIRED option.
+If you ship Retail Ground or Overnight, please select the NO SIGNATURE REQUIRED option.
 Requiring a signature may delay your samples if we are not in the lab at the time they attempt to deliver the package.

 Federal law prohibits the transfer of marijuana products through the U.S. mail system, requiring all samples of marijuana to be hand delivered to us.
 However, the only way to really know if a sample is hemp or marijuana is to test it.
 Please do not knowingly ship marijuana or marijuana products to The Good Lab.

 Cost depends on the type of test and the type of sample we’re testing.
 Check out our current prices here.
 We offer discounts for bulk sample submission and ongoing testing plans.
 For more information, please contact us.